Exadra37/elixir-phoenix-360-web-apps/TRY_IT_OUT.md

 # @PHOENIX_360_WEB_APPS
 config :links, LinksWeb.Endpoint,
   # When this web app is being used as a dependency of another web app the code
-  # will not recompile on a live reload event if we not explicitly enable it:
+  # will not recompile on a live reload event if you do not explicitly enable it:
   reloadable_apps: [:links]
 ```